EpsilonZero885/2023-CCNY-AIAA-Flight-Sensor-Array/README.txt

 v8: Incorporating MPX5010DP analog pressure sensor using transfer function from data sheet.
 	Did not incorporate the +- error term of the transfer function.
-Check calibration upon delivery
+Check calibration upon delivery The sensor works as expected!
+		Use the port closer to PIN1 as the static port Reading ~16mph at rest with no pitot tube.
+Attach pitot tube and test again.
+	Maybe just record voltage value, perform transfer function calculations in post-processing?

 			~~~GENERAL NOTES~~~
 IMU script using "Bolder Flight Systems MPU9250 by Brian Taylor" Library